OrlandoMarinheiro/Robot-navigation-ros2/README.md

 # Robot Navigation with ROS 2 and Webots (TIAGo)

 ## Project Description
-Robot Navigation with ROS 2 and Webots (TIAGo)
 The objective of this project is to build a small robot application in ROS 2 using a simulated TIAGo robot in Webots, focusing on robotic navigation, and perception.
 The robot has a mobile base, a LiDAR sensor and an RGB-D camera.

 # Task 1 - Extending the Environment